 To use the medication, the patient must be able to ingest it on their own.
 A doctor or other person who administers the lethal medication may face criminal charges.

-In addition, no other person -- such as a health care agent, attorney-in-fact, or conservator -- may make a request for aid-in-dying medication on behalf of the patient.
+In addition, no other person—such as a health care agent, attorney-in-fact, surrogate, or conservator—may make a request for aid-in-dying medication on behalf of the patient.
 And the proposed law prohibits patients from including a request for aid-in-dying medication in an advance health care directive or power of attorney.

 You can read the full text of North Carolina's End of Life Option Act on North Carolina's General Assembly website.